NitLab/NITOS_Documentation/source/wiMax.rst

 :Example: *i.e syiordan@nitlab2.inf.uth.gr*

-and log into the server.

 | **Provisioning a Resource at NITOS**
 |
-| You can use the method described on :ref:`label-name-2` for instruction on how to image resources at NITOS.
-Load on your resource a disk image that is compatible for WiMax experimentation such as **fgre_2014.ndz**.
+| You can use the method described on :ref:`label-name-2` for instructions on how to load images on resources at NITOS.
+Load your resource with a disk image that is compatible for WiMAX experimentation such as **fgre_2014.ndz**.

 3.Experimental Topology
 -------------------------------
-The topology that we are examining in this tutorial is a central Base Station unit, able to route requests from an internal WiMAX network to the internet.
+The topology we are examining in this tutorial is a central Base Station unit, able to route requests from an internal WiMAX network to the internet.

  * The Base Station is using the 192.168.55.1 IP address
  * Multiple clients use the 192.168.55.0/24 subnet to communicate with the Base Station